mrFlick72/socialDocumentLibrary/README.md

 create database admin_document_library_client;

 The admin user credential are: user:admin, password: admin.

+For test in local enviroment please remember of setting yourBaseLocalPath4BookRepositoryService placeholder in the application.properties.
+Yon can acived this editing the placeholder, use a enviroment variable or a vm options
 Indeed for the Final user you have create a new account.